Internal Closedness and von Neumann-Morgenstern Stability in Matching Theory: Structures and Complexity: Internally closed sets: the marriage case

 Before we move to the proof of Theorem~\ref{thm:internally_closed_characterization}, let us make two observations.
-First, part a) of the algebraic characterization could alternatively be defined in terms of closedness with respect to the meet operator, instead of in terms of closedness with respect to the join operator.
-In particular, an internally closed set will be closed wrt both the join and the meet operator.
+First, part a) of the algebraic characterization could alternatively be defined in terms of closedness with respect to the meet operator.
+In particular, an internally closed set is closed wrt both the join and the meet operator.
 Second, the generalized rotations characterization relies on the solution of the \texttt{DR}$(\cdot)$ problem, which is defined in Section~\ref{sec:IC_algorithmic}.